backstage/backstage/docs/frontend-system/building-plugins/testing.md

 });
 ```

-It's important to highlight that mocking APIs for components is different from mocking them for extensions.
-In the snippet below, we wrapped the component within a `TestApiProvider` for mocking the Catalog API:
+To mock [Utility APIs](../utility-apis/01-index.md) that are used by your component you can use the `TestApiProvider` to override individual API implementations.
+In the snippet below, we wrap the component within a `TestApiProvider` in order to mock the catalog client API:

 ```tsx
 import React from 'react';